Hope Portocarrero: Early life

 Born into an old Nicaraguan Catholic family well established in the United States, Hope Portocarrero was the daughter of Dr. Nestor Portocarrero Gross and Blanca DeBayle Sacasa de Portocarrero.
 She had one brother, Nestor.

 She was of Spanish, French, German, Hungarian, Honduran and Nicaraguan descent.
 Her maternal grandfather was Dr. Louis Henri DeBayle Pallais, who was married to Casimira Sacasa Sacasa; they had eight children together.
 Louis Henri DeBayle was a good friend of Rubén Darío.
 One of her maternal great-grandfathers was Roberto Sacasa Sarria, a President of Nicaragua.
 The DeBayles and Portocarreros were among Nicaragua's wealthiest Creole families.

 Hope spoke fluent English, Italian, Spanish, and French and had an appreciation for art and culture.
 After 1943, she moved to Washington, D.C., where she often spent time with her cousin Lillian Somoza de Sevilla Sacasa.
-She attended Barnard College of Columbia University and graduated in the class of 1950.
+She attended Barnard College and graduated in the class of 1950.
 Hope spent the summer of 1949 traveling in Europe, accompanied by her mother.